LamininSolutions/mfsql-connector/README.rst

 2. Blogs
 3. Extract from inline documentation in the SQL Scripts

 A python procedure strips out the rst section of each SQL script in the Connector repository.
 This is combined with the other rst based files and folders in the mfsql-connector repository.
-The mfsql-connector repository is monitored by Sphinx to convert the rst into html to produce the website.
+The mfsql-connector repository is monitored by Sphinx to convert the rst into html to produce the website in the repository lamininsolutions.github.io.
+This repository is accessible via doc.lamininsolutions.com

 Videos
 ------